Visiting Rocky Mountain National Park in July

-Bicycling: Experience the wonders of Rocky Mountain National park on two wheels!
+Bicycling: Experience the wonders of Rocky Mountain National Park on two wheels!
 Biking options in Rocky Mountain National Park vary, so you can choose your own adventure.
 If you don’t have a bike, you can rent one in Estes Park.
-All paved roads are open to cyclists, but bear in mind that there will be a large amount of cards on the roads in the summer, so be careful.
+All paved roads are open to cyclists, but bear in mind that there will be a large number of cards on the roads in the summer, so be careful.
 In July, you can bike on Trail Ridge Road and Old Fall River Road for a nice challenge.
 Keep in mind that Trail Ridge Road gains over 4,000 feet over elevation over its 48 miles and Old Fall River Road is gravel, so you’ll need a mountain bike.
 Depending on your time constraints and fitness level, you’ll likely need a “shuttle”—another car to pick you up if you choose to bike either road only one way.

 HIKING IN JUly

-The options for hiking in July range from mellow, short day hikes to bagging epic peaks.
-If you’re looking for a high elevation challenge, check out our complete guide to hiking the 14,259 Longs Peak.
+The options for hiking in July range from mellow, short-day hikes to bagging epic peaks.
+If you’re looking for a high-elevation challenge, check out our complete guide to hiking the 14,259 Longs Peak.
 We have also compiled a list of recommended day hikes in Rocky Mountain National Park ranging from easy to difficult and everything in between.
 Below are five popular mellow summer hikes in Rocky Mountain National Park: